MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-openjobobjecta.md

 <b>Terminal Services:  </b>The name can have a "Global\" or "Local\" prefix to explicitly open the object in the global or session namespace.
 The remainder of the name can contain any character except the backslash character (\).
 For more information, see
 <a href="https://msdn.microsoft.com/771e0bbf-bd73-4e87-aa1e-945c1287b517">Kernel Object Namespaces</a>.

-#### - bInheritHandles [in]

-If this value is TRUE, processes created by this process will inherit the handle.
-Otherwise, the processes do not inherit this handle.

 ## -returns